 To Paris With Love with artist Jules François

-Sydney artist Jules François has been a Francophile for as long time and now her passion has given birth to a book.
+Jules François has been a Francophile for as long time and now produced a book.

 Sydney artist Jules François has been a devoted Francophile for as long as she can remember and now her life’s passion has given birth to a beautiful book.